therootcompany/greenlock.js/README.md

   }, function (err) {

-    // Note: you must either use le.middleware() with express,
+    // Note: you must either use greenlock.middleware() with express,
-    // manually use le.challenges['http-01'].get(opts, domain, key, val, done)
+    // manually use greenlock.challenges['http-01'].get(opts, domain, key, val, done)
     // or have a webserver running and responding
     // to /.well-known/acme-challenge at `webrootPath`
     console.error('[Error]: node-greenlock/examples/standalone');